 The new Rector-inspired Biography project has been launched on the London Club website.
 Rector Pauline asked the school historian to create some new ‘inclusive’ biographies for the school website; while Sir Walter Scott, Alexander Graham Bell and Ronnie Corbett are famous memories, we should perhaps be including more Barnton-era pupils.
 Tom Bacciarelli was roped in, and after several months hard work, the first six were posted on the London Club site in February 2021 – click here to see the outcome.
 In case you are wondering why your favourite FP is not featured, it may be because we are trying hard to secure the information, as yet without success.
 We have a database of ‘targets’ which likely will contain your favourites.
 In the meantime, have a look at the near-11,000 word Biography PDF which forms part of the digital history.

-Sadly, but inevitably, the Annual Dinner will not take place this year.
-However, our Club President (and video wizard) is masterminding a virtual event, with guest speaker, Mike Shepley (leaving year 1961), architect, artist, angler and film maker, also contributions from the Rector. the present School Captain with Vice Captains and last years Captain – documenting Covid Schola Regia.
+Sadly, but inevitably, the 2021 Annual Dinner did not take place.
+However, our Club President (and video wizard) is masterminding a virtual event, with guest speaker, Mike Shepley (leaving year 1961), architect, artist, angler and film maker.
+There are also contributions from the Rector. the present School Captain with Vice Captains and last years Captain – documenting Covid Schola Regia.

 As of April 20th, the Covid Schola Regia article has been published, but the Virtual Dinner has been postponed.